Byakkotai: European fascism and the Byakkotai

 The Italian fascist dictator Benito Mussolini heard of the story of the Byakkotai members who committed suicide, and was deeply impressed by their loyalty to their lord.
-In 1928, he donated a column from Pompeii to be erected by the graves at Iimori Hill; this column remains there to the present day.
+In 1928, he donated a column from Pompeii to be erected by the graves at Iimori Mountain; this column remains there to the present day.
 Nazi Germany also erected a monument showing their approval of the Byakkotai.
 After the surrender of Japan at the end of World War II, the U.S. Army removed the Nazi symbol from the German monument and replaced it with an iron cross.

 Depictions in media

 The Byakkotai have been the topic of many plays, books, films, and TV series.
-One notable TV depiction was produced in 1986; another, more recently, was the 2007 TV drama, which starred Yamashita Tomohisa, Tanaka Koki and Fujigaya Taisuke.
+One notable TV depiction was produced in 1986: Byakkotai; another, more recently, was the 2007 TV drama, which starred Yamashita Tomohisa, Tanaka Koki and Fujigaya Taisuke.
 Yamashita portrayed another Byakkotai survivor, Sakai Mineji.

 The Byakkotai are featured as a unit exclusive to the Aizu clan in Total War: Shogun 2: Fall of the Samurai.